Joystream/pioneer/docs/README.md

 * No associated data in the mocked response

-  This might be a case when seeding, instead of passing a MireageJS object a simple object was passed.
+  This might be a case when seeding, instead of passing a MirageJS object a simple object was passed.

   ```ts
   // Wrong: